- 5-20 modules (approx. 75 small lessons per module)

 The User Interface and the overall design of Duolingo are straightforward and easy to use.
-It is easy to navigate to the different areas as it is very visual.
+Duolingo is very visual and you can move to areas with relative ease.

 However, there is no initial guide that shows you how to use the course.
 Without the guide, this leaves you no option but to dive straight in and try it out for yourself.
 This situation might be a bit off-putting for some people who prefer to understand the ins and outs of a course beforehand.